Crichards27/AP-Compsci/README.md

 # AP-Compsci
-CBA AP Comp Sci code fo the year
+CBA AP Comp Sci code fo the year, make sure to change it up a little.